 The nature of the homeopathic medicinal products is, for some, a factor of resistance (see Chapter I) even if the level of evidence for the efficacy of homeopathy within the general practice is already high as we have seen.
-In fact, 75% of the homeopathic prescriptions are molecular concentrations and as such would not be questioned by the molecular paradigm.
-Demonstrating an effect of the highest homeopathic dilutions-dynamisations is a confirmation that there is more than the molecular paradigm; there is place for other paradigms that could be applied for radiations, psychoanalysis, acupunctural stimulations, high diluted-dynamized homeopathic preparations, etc.
+In fact, 66% of the homeopathic prescriptions are molecular concentrations (see mechanism of action) and as such would not be questioned by the molecular paradigm.
+Demonstrating an effect of the highest homeopathic dilutions-dynamizations is a confirmation that there is more than the molecular paradigm; there is a place for other paradigms that could be applied for radiation, psychoanalysis, acupunctural stimulations, highly diluted-dynamized homeopathic preparations, etc.

-Actually, the proof of the action of the highest dilutions-dynamisations has reached level of evidence IIa and even level of evidence I for some.
+Actually, the proof of the action of the highest dilutionsdynamizations has reached level of evidence IIa and even level of evidence I for some.

-Several professors at university investigated all the published literature about this subject at the request of the ECH (European Committee for Homeopathy) (112).
+Several university professors investigated all the published literature about this subject at the request of the ECH (European Committee for Homeopathy) (140).
 New references are added for the period 2005-2009.

-A/ The cheapest experimental model, easy to realise and reproduce, is probably "the acetylcholine induced contraction of rat ileum".
+A/ The cheapest experimental model, easy to realize and reproduce, is probably "the acetylcholine induced contraction of rat ileum".
 This is a validated scientific model (Chang FY, Lee SD et al. Rat gastrointestinal motor responses mediated via activation of neurokinin receptors.
 J. Gastroenterol Hepatol 1999;14,39-45).
 This model was applied first to homeopathic preparations by A. Cristea, a Rumanian researcher, using this model for the verification of very high dilutions of Belladonna.
 The results were published.
 (Bastide M (ed).
 Signals and Images.
 Kluwer Academic Publishers 1997;161-170).

 Professor Wolgang SüB of the Institute of Pharmacy of the University of Leipzig used this model to test the transition of a homeopathic medicine (in this case, Atropinum sulfuricum D60) from the original liquid form to tablets.
-As usually several controls were done.
+As usual, several controls were done.
 The monohydrate $\alpha$ -lactose tablets impregnated with a high dilution of Atropinum show a systematic efficacy opposite the anhydrous $\alpha$ -lactose tablets.
-This means that the quality of the tablets can be tested now before the pharmaceutical commercialisation (constant reproducibility).
-This very simple model shows that the activity of the high diluted homeopathic medicines is beyond all doubt.
-(Schmidt F, SüB WG, Nieber K. Invitro Testung von homöopathischen Verdünnungen.
+This means that the quality of the tablets can be tested before pharmaceutical commercialisation (constant reproducibility).
+This very simple model shows that the activity of the high diluted homeopathic medicines can be demonstrated.
+(Schmidt F, SüB WG, Nieber K. In-vitro Testung von homöopathischen Verdünnungen.
 Biol.
 Med./Heft 1/February 2004;32-37).

 B/ It took some time before another scientific model could be accepted by the scientific community.
-The first publication was done in 1991, but it was only in 2004 that the results were accepted for publication by "Inflammation Research", a peer reviewed scientific journal.
-This model is different to that of Benveniste; he used the same control but not the same activator.
+The first publication was done in 1991, but it was only in 2004 that the results were accepted for publication by Inflammation Research, a peer reviewed scientific journal.
+This model is different than that of Benveniste; he used the same control but not the same activator.